Will Schaefer

 Willis H. Schaefer (November 23, 1928 – June 30, 2007) was an American composer nominated for an Emmy Award for his work.
 He wrote background music for a number of popular television shows and composed over 700 commercials.
 His most famous track, “Fight!
 Fight!
-Fight!” was used in The SpongeBob SquarePants Movie, and Stephen Hillenburg changed the name of the track to “Now That We're Men”, because he added lyrics to the song.
+Fight!” was used in The SpongeBob SquarePants Movie as the backing track to "Now That We're Men."

 Early life and career

 Schaefer was born in Kenosha, Wisconsin in 1928.
 His father, Helmut Schaefer, was a founder of the Kenosha Symphony Orchestra.
 Schaefer was educated at Mary D. Bradford High School in Kenosha, De Paul University (B.M.), and Northwestern University (M.A. and some work toward a Doctor of Music degree).

 His first credits as a film and television composer date from 1948.
 He served during the Korean War with the United States Fifth Army Band as an arranger and assistant conductor writing music for Radio Free Europe and the Voice of America.